arosspope/pi-thrum/README.md

 + Red LED
 + Circuit Leads

-Using the above components, construct the circuit as displayed in 'pi-thrum-schem.jpg'.
+Using the above components, construct the circuit as displayed in the [schematic](pi-thrum-schem.jpg).
 Please note, that the program/circuit has only been tested on the Pi 3 Model B - although, I'm sure it will still work on older versions of the pi with similar GPIO pin layouts.